kazualkazzy/LinkinPark-fan-page/README.md

 tidy and neat but also has soft edges to make text look not too heavy for a reader.

 ### Icons:
+The icons used as social links in footer section.
+They are all known social website's icons.
+I used 'font-awesome' 'Facebook', 'Instagram', 'Twitter' and 'Youtube' icons.
+I had to make sure they were reasonable size to be seen on a smaller devices too,

 ### Colours:

 ### Styling: